Man, this sucks really bad…

-But instead of turning to the internet for information this time I asked my closest friends for help and they recommended me this calisthenics course that changed my life.
+But instead of turning to the internet for information this time I asked my closest friends for help and after a lot of trial and error I was finally getting actual results.

-By investing in this calisthenics routine I bought knowledge and experience from people who have already done what I was hoping to do.
+By improving my old calisthenics routine I gained knowledge and experience from people who have already done what I was hoping to do.

-Because of my new information, I managed to achieve amazing results in a very short amount of time.
+Because of the new information, I managed to achieve amazing results in a very short amount of time.

 Here’s exactly how I did it…